 For more information or if you have any questions, please email Aidan Shirley at firstname.lastname@example.org.

-Thanks to our sponsors for helping make this event possible.
+Thanks also to our sponsors for helping make this event possible.